Movement disorders describe a group of neurological conditions characterized by abnormalities in the quality and quantity of spontaneous movements.

 Commonly recognized adult movement disorders include Parkinson's disease and Huntington's disease.
 In children, specific diseases are less commonly identified and the disorders are often described by the type of movement observed, such as dystonia, choreoathetosis and hemiballismus.
 Most adult and pediatric movement disorders are felt to result from abnormalities in the basal ganglia, which are groups of neurons deep in the brain linked in circuits and responsible for the planning and execution of movement.

-Kennedy Krieger Institute has a Movement Disorders Program where children, adolescents and adults are treated with carefully designed treatment programs, including oral medications including trihexiphenidyl and levodopa, as well intrathecal medications such as baclofen.
+Children, adolescents, and adults with movement disorders are carefully designed treatment programs, including oral medications including trihexiphenidyl and levodopa, as well intrathecal medications such as baclofen.
 Patients with severe disorders which do not respond to these interventions may be referred for neurosurgical procedures involving the basal ganglia.
 While these interventions do not "cure" these disorders, they are frequently associated with improvements in ability to move and quality of life.